pixelnest/pixelnest.github.io/tutorials/2d-game-unity/deployment/index.md

 [ ![The web version][web_result] ][web_result]

 <div data-block="warning">
-_Warning_: The Web player is **obsolete**.
+  **Warning**: the Web player is **obsolete**.
 But at this time, the WebGL player is not ready ("preview").
-So you can use it for your prototypes but it may not work for a full game.<br />
+So you can use it for your prototypes but it may not work for a full game.

   However, make sure to use the WebGL player and not the old Web player once it will be released.
 </div>

 # Player Settings